 The Year of the Wood Sheep (2015)

-The individual Chinese zodiac signs are linked to one of the five elements
+Which Chinese zodiac signs are linked to elements?

 This element most closely expresses the nature of this Chinese animal.
 Each element is also linked to a planet.